janosgyerik/shellscripts/README.md

     Rip a DVD movie into a high quality DIVX file

-* bash/save-flash-linux.sh

-    Copy a flash movie (youtube.com, etc) saved by a browser in /private

-* bash/save-flash-mac.sh

-    Copy a flash movie (youtube.com, etc) saved by a browser in /private

 * bash/save-webpage.sh

     Save a webpage and all the files necessary to display properly